JoshLocke/FS-Laws/FGS.md

 **§7.
 Establishment of Titles**

 &nbsp;&nbsp;&nbsp; (a) Within the Firestone General Statutes there shall be 10 (ten) "Titles" established, which may be amended by an act of Congress.
-Each of these titles will house "Chapters" as established in §8 of this act.

 &nbsp;&nbsp;&nbsp; (b) The Titles shall be sepereated into the following sections: